stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The `TelemetryClient` class is the core component for tracking and publishing telemetry.

-To send telemetry to Application Insights, provide the `TelemetryClient` constructor with one or more implementations of the `TelemetryPublisher` interface.
+To enable telemetry publishing to Application Insights, provide the `TelemetryClient` constructor with one or more implementations of the `TelemetryPublisher` interface.

 The library includes `HttpTelemetryPublisher`, an implementation of `TelemetryPublisher` that communicates via HTTPS.